aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/msolineformathelper/_index.md

 ### getStyle() {#getStyle--}

+<b>@deprecated.</b> Please use the 'style' property instead.
 Returns a Style object that represents the style of the specified range.

 ```javascript
 getStyle() : MsoLineStyle;